hasindu2008/sigtk/README.md

 make
 ```

-The commands to zlib __development libraries__ on some popular distributions :
+The commands to install zlib __development libraries__ on some popular distributions:
 ```sh
 On Debian/Ubuntu : sudo apt-get install zlib1g-dev
 On Fedora/CentOS : sudo dnf/yum install zlib-devel